 Becoming Professional Psychic Mediums

-The first step to becoming professionals is presentation:
+The first step to becoming professional psychic mediums is presentation:

 Whether a psychic medium is demonstrating in front of a dozen people or performing at a packed theatre, it is important that the mediumship is presented in a clear and interesting way.
 The medium must give the audience an understanding of who the spirit communicator is, what kind of information verifies that it is the purported spirit, and what the spirit has to say to the recipient.
 The medium also needs to speak clearly and with confidence and to know certain spiritual skills, such as moving with the energy of the audience.

 Many new psychic mediums shudder at the prospect of standing in front of an audience.
 They fear the spirit will not come though.
-They fear they will freeze and humiliate themselves.
-They fear their gift will not work outside of the circle.
-They are wrong.
+People worry they will freeze and humiliate themselves.
+Some fear their gift will not work outside of the circle.
+All are wrong.
 The quality of clairvoyance or psychic reading may sometimes vary, but experienced mediums know that spirit will never let them down.
 If spirit communicators can come through in a circle for one person, they also can come through when you demonstrate in front of millions.

 If and when your time comes to step in front of an audience, have no fear and do not be unduly concerned if you are trembling like a leaf.
 All this adrenalin actually helps focus the mind and spirit.
 The psychic power of the audience will lift your mediumship to new heights.
 It is easier than working in circle.
 And the bigger the crowd, the easier it gets.